 Brining and sugar solution preservation: It means the use of salt and sugar for food preservation.
-Sugar binds moisture and thus can preserve food by preventing the growth of microorganisms.
-However sugars needs to be used in high concentration (65% or above).
+Sugar binds to moisture and thus can preserve food by preventing the growth of microorganisms.
+However, sugar needs to be used in high concentration (65% or above).
 Products such as jams and jellies are preserved by using sugar.
 Most of the candies (both hard and soft) are preserved using sugar.

-Salt in high concentration (15-20%) can prevent the water from being available for bacterial growth.
+Salt in high concentration (15-20%):It can prevent the water being available for bacterial growth.
 This process is known as reducing the water activity (aw).
 It can slow down the growth rate of bacteria and thus the food is preserved.
 Salt can be used in brine (salt water) or applied to food directly.
 Most common salt used for such preservations is sodium chloride or common salt.
+This

-Pickling: is a process in which use of acids (vinegar or citric acid) Acids spices and brine are in combination (hurdle technology which will be dealt in part 2 of food preservation).
-This treatment lower the pH and thus inhibit the growth of many micro-organisms.
+Pickling: Is a process in which use of acids (vinegar or citric acid) Acids spices and brine are in combination.
+This treatment lowers the pH and thus inhibits the growth of many microorganisms.
 It is more effective against yeast and bacteria than moulds.
 About 20% vinegar (acetic acid) prevents the spoilage of most products.
 It is used in the preservation of pickles, sauces and chutney.
-Another acid, citric acid, is also used in the preservation of certain fruits and vegetables.
+Citric acid, is also used in the preservation of certain fruits and vegetables.
 Products of jams, jellies and squashes may contain citric acid.
 It lowers the pH of the food products and can prevent the growth of moulds.
+Today this technology has many ramifications as a number of food like Gerkins are exported from our country using this technology.